 Violators of the Animal Control Laws may be issued civil citations with monetary penalties of $25-$500.
 Criminal penalties can include up to three years in prison and a $5,000 fine, pet impoundment, and/or mandatory appearances before the Animal Matters Hearing Board.

 A citizen who has personally observed a violation of any provision of the Howard County Animal Laws may wish to file an affidavit.
 An affidavit is a sworn statement that a violation has been witnessed.
 An affidavit may not be filed anonymously.
 An affidavit form may be obtained from Animal Control.
 After the form is completed by the witness, also known as the complainant, it should be returned to the Animal Control Division for processing.

 Once the affidavit is filed, the alleged violator is, in most circumstances, assessed an appropriate monetary penalty through issuance of a civil citation.
 The affidavit accompanies the issued citation and must identify the complainant’s name, address and telephone number.
 Upon request, phone numbers may be withheld from the defendant.

 The recipient of a citation issued by an Animal Control representative as a result of an affidavit may elect to appeal the citation.
 The recipient, also known as the appellant, must contact the Animal Control Division in writing within fifteen (15) days after the citation is issued indicating the intent to appeal.
-The Animal Control Division then schedules a hearing before the Animal Matters Hearing Board.
+All citations are adjudicated through District Court.